angelmanzur/Diabetes_130Hospitals/README.md

 X_train, X_test, y_trian, y_test = train_test_split(X, y,
                         stratify=y, test_size=0.25, random_state=101
 ```
-As the data was so unbalance we used whe Synthetic Minority Over-sampling Technique (SMOMTE) on our trian data, to create a new X_trian, and y_train, where 50% of the patients were readmitted, and 50% were not.
+As the data was so unbalance we used whe Synthetic Minority Over-sampling Technique (SMOTE) on our trian data, to create a new X_trian, and y_train, where 50% of the patients were readmitted, and 50% were not.
 We then used this synthetic data sets to train our models, and then validate them on the test datasetes.
 Note that the test datasets are still imbalanced.
 The code below shows how the training data was balanced

 ```python
 from imblearn.over_sampling import SMOTE